 Housing and Justice: Avoiding Homelessness after Incarceration

-Stephen Metraux, Ph.D.—an expert on how various institutional contexts intersect with homelessness—will discuss the effectiveness of reentry programs in securing stable housing for reentering individuals presented.
+Stephen Metraux, Ph.D.—an expert on how various institutional contexts intersect with homelessness—discussed the effectiveness of reentry programs in securing stable housing for reentering individuals.
 The topic reflects a recently published literature review Metraux co-authored with Abt Associates’ Center for Evidence-based Solutions to Homelessness.

-Abt’s Dana Hunt, Ph.D., an expert in criminal justice research, will moderate a panel discussion among specialists from the fields of homeless services and criminal justice on:
+Abt’s Dana Hunt, Ph.D., an expert in criminal justice research, moderated a panel discussion among specialists from the fields of homeless services and criminal justice on:

 - Factors critical to the success of reentry programs that averted homelessness.

 - The implications of racial disparities in incarceration for reentry programs.